-- 25 The SAP Test Strategy contains the information about quality measures and activities to be - 26 performed and organized to establish grip and control on the SAP landscape.
-It indicates all relevant - 27 subjects to be covered for the SAP project and the support organization.
-The SAP test strategy is - 28 based on a quality risk analysis to establish the intensity of the quality measures that will be - 29 applied.
+The SAP Test Strategy contains the information about quality measures and activities to be performed and organized to establish grip and control on the SAP landscape.
+It indicates all relevant subjects to be covered for the SAP project and the support organization.
+The SAP test strategy is based on a quality risk analysis to establish the intensity of the quality measures that will be applied.

-- 30 An SAP Test Strategy is part of the SAP Project and should not act independently.
-It must be within - 31 SAP project boundaries and methodologies.
-For different types of SAP Projects (implementation, - 32 rollout or an upgrade) a different SAP Test Strategy can be applicable. - 33 The candidate understands which information is necessary to create an SAP Test Strategy. - 35 Book: section 15.4.3, section 26.5 and 26.6. - 36 Syllabus: section 6.5.
+An SAP Test Strategy is part of the SAP Project and should not act independently.
+It must be within SAP project boundaries and methodologies.
+For different types of SAP Projects (implementation, rollout or an upgrade) a different SAP Test Strategy can be applicable.

+The candidate understands which information is necessary to create an SAP Test Strategy.

+Book: section 15.4.3, section 26.5 and 26.6.

-1 2.5.
+2.5.
 SAP Test Plan (LO15; K2)

-- 2 A test plan is the description of the general structure and the choices with respect to the tests to be - 3 executed and the way to supply information. - 4 A test schedule is a detailed overview of test activities to be performed and executed in a specific - 5 sequence and time. - 6 The candidate understands the generic structure of an SAP Test Plan. - 7 The candidate understands the difference between SAP Test Plan and SAP Test Schedule.
+A test plan is the description of the general structure and the choices with respect to the tests to be executed and the way to supply information.

+A test schedule is a detailed overview of test activities to be performed and executed in a specific sequence and time.

+The candidate understands the generic structure of an SAP Test Plan.

+The candidate understands the difference between SAP Test Plan and SAP Test Schedule.

-- Book: chapter 11, section 15.4.3. - 10 Syllabus: section 6.6
+Book: chapter 11, section 15.4.3.

+Syllabus: section 6.6

-12 2.6.
+2.6.
 Quality gates (LO16; K1)

-- A quality gate is a milestone in an IT project that requires predefined criteria to be met before the - 14 project can proceed to a next phase.
-Quality gates are commonly used throughout the IT delivery - process to provide information whether a delivery complies with quality expectations. - 16 In an SAP project, quality gates are used to organize the handover between Solutioning teams, the - 17 System integrator, the (business) testers and other internal and external parties when starting a - 18 different testing phase in the project. - 19 The candidate recalls the use of quality gates in an SAP project.
+A quality gate is a milestone in an IT project that requires predefined criteria to be met before the project can proceed to a next phase.
+Quality gates are commonly used throughout the IT delivery process to provide information whether a delivery complies with quality expectations.

+In an SAP project, quality gates are used to organize the handover between Solutioning teams, the System integrator, the (business) testers and other internal and external parties when starting a different testing phase in the project.

+The candidate recalls the use of quality gates in an SAP project.

-- 21 Book: section 10.1. - 22 Syllabus: section 6.7.
+Book: section 10.1.